raphaelmuzzi/DataScience-Analytics/Python/Py_TimeSeries_AirPassengers/README.md

 ## ▶️ How to Run

-1. Place your flights_data.csv in the project directory.
+1. Place your `AirPassengers.csv` in the project directory.

 2. Run the script:
-`python flight_forecast_arima.py`
+`Py_TimeSeries_AirPassengers.ipynb`

 3. Output includes:
 - ARIMA model summary
 - Forecasted flight numbers for 1961
-- Evaluation metrics (MAE, RMSE)
+- Evaluation metrics (MAE, RMSE, BIC and AIC)
 - Plot of observed and forecasted values with confidence intervals